azetilov/apis/README.md

 ![diagram](state-diagram.jpg)

-## Compile Data Model
+## Supermodel Data Model
+The data model of the adidas product domain and this API is defined using Supermodel Model that is a JSON Schema in YAML representation.
+These models are defined in the `supermodel/adidas` directory.

-To compile the JSON Schema data model into OAS2 install the supermodel cli tool
+To compile the data model for use in OpenAPI Spec 2.0, install the Supermodel CLI tool:

 ```
 $ npm i -g supermodel-cli
 ```

-Then run:
+and then run:

 ```
-$ cd supermodel
-$ supermodel compile-schema adidas/ > compiled.yaml && supermodel oas2 compiled.yaml > oas2.yaml
+$ supermodel schema oas2 supermodel/adidas -o product-service.yaml
 ```

-The result file is the `definitions` sections of the OAS2.